manofgod747/Psychology/README.md

 # Psychology

 ## Psychopathy
-Psychopathy is hereby defined as a traumatic event that leads to memory loss of the event.
-The degree of psychopathy is defined as the amount and severeness of traumatic events.
-Most of these even take place during childhood.
+Psychopathy is hereby defined as a person being subject to traumatic events that leads to memory loss.
+The degree of psychopathy is the amount and severeness of the traumatic events.
 All psychiatric diagnosis are explained by this definition of psychopathy.

-Visual and auditory hallucinations, false reality judgement, neurotic tics, tourettes syndrome, ADHD, Epilepsi, Autism, and in general, all psychic disturbances can be explained by a combination of traumatic events.
+Visual and auditory hallucinations, false reality judgement, neurotic tics, tourettes syndrome, ADHD, Epilepsi, Autism, and in general, all psychic disturbances can be explained as a combination of traumatic events.
 The diagnosis depends on the kind of traumas.
 The root diagnosis is memory loss leading to empathic deficiency.

+The traumas may seem genetically hereditary, but the reality is that people tend to subject their offspring to violence of a similar kind as they themselfes were subjected to.
+Trauma causes unawareness.
+The unawareness of the event causes strong tempations that urge a person into commiting acts of violence.
+The gentic factor is explained by epigenetics.

 ## Linguistic Psychodiagnostic